MTG/sens-server/README.md

 6. You can visit the admin site (log in with the superuser account) at `http://localhost:8000/sens/admin/`

+## Steps to deploy

+1. Run following deploy command:

+    docker-compose run --rm web fab deploy

+Note this needs to done from a server that has access to `fs-labs.s.upf.edu`.

 ## API

 ### Post sensor data